🎨 Species Guide

-Creating a custom dog portrait or personalized cat portrait in 2026 can be done through hand painted artists on Etsy ($75 to $300+, 1 to 4 weeks), online portrait services like Crown and Paw ($30 to $100, 3 to 10 days), or AI portrait apps like PawFav ($5 to $50, same day with local printing).
-Dogs tend to look striking in bold styles like Renaissance royalty and pop art, while cats often shine in softer styles like watercolor and elegant minimalism.
+Creating a custom dog portrait or personalized cat portrait in 2026 can be done through hand-painted artists on Etsy ($75 to $300+, 1 to 4 weeks), online portrait services ($30 to $100, 3 to 10 days), or AI portrait apps like PawFav ($5 to $50, same day with local printing).
+Dogs tend to look striking in bold styles like Renaissance royalty and pop art because their expressive faces convey personality at any scale.
+Cats often shine in softer styles like watercolor and elegant minimalism because these complement their natural grace.
 The best source photo has the pet facing or near the camera with clear facial features in natural light.
 AI apps let you preview dozens of styles instantly before printing, making them ideal for experimenting with different looks.

 Somewhere in your camera roll right now, there's a photo of your dog that would look incredible as a Renaissance nobleman.
 There's a shot of your cat that belongs in a watercolor gallery.
 You've probably looked at these photos and thought, I should do something with this.